 - Executive Directors sitting in the Executive Committee have overall responsibility for IG which involves:

 - providing high-level support to ensure each directorate applies the relevant policies and controls – e.g. mandatory training requirements

 - facilitating the development and implementation of IG practices – e.g. Executive Directors will nominate/confirm individuals to sit on relevant groups and to carry out specific responsibilities

 - escalate issues in line with IG priorities.

-The College commits to maintaining and developing the following ways of working as per the roles and responsibility outlined above to ensure ongoing legal compliance and IG best practice.
+The College commits to maintaining and developing the following ways of working as per the roles and responsibilities outlined above to ensure ongoing legal compliance and IG best practice.

 Information Asset Register (IAR)

 The Information Asset Register is reviewed in the annual DSPT audit by the IG Team and updated by the IAOs and the IAAs, supported by the IG Leads, in readiness for the annual DSPT submission at the end of March.

 All agreed actions are then implemented as part of the DSPT improvement plan completed in the six months after submission.

 Records Management (RM)